Suzana Lașcu BIO

 - Jazz Vocalist/Performer & Composer/Songwriter

-- Started learning music professionally at the age of 8, in 2013
+- Started learning music professionally at the age of 8

 - Has graduated from Bucharest School of Art, where she has studied Pop Singing from 2006 to 2009, a period of exploring Soul and R&B techniques and repertoire.